davidrg/ckwin/README.md

 Compiling
 ---------

-To build Kermit for Windows you will need Microsoft Visual C++ 6.0 SP6 or higher.
+To build C-Kermit for Windows you will need Microsoft Visual C++ 6.0 SP6, 2002, 2003, or 2005 (newer may have file transfer issues).
 Edit /setenv.bat to point to your source directory then run through the following:

 1. Open up a console window